 If you’ve never run a track meet before, check out our First-Timers FAQs for Track Meets.

-March’s events will be run in this order, with each event’s heats running slow to fast (times are estimates from a previous year; we’ll notify registrants of this year’s estimates the night before the meet):
+March’s events will be run in this order, with each event’s heats running slow to fast (times are estimates for this year; we’ll notify registrants the night before the meet):